Boy Born With Autism Now Named One of the Smartest In the World

 His father, Knox Daniel, said he first noticed his son was clever when he was sitting on his lap while on the computer.
 “I started telling him what the letters on the keyboard were and I realized that he was remembering and could understand.”

 He could read, write and understand the alphabet and point to different colors on a chart when he was just ten months old.

 In 2011, his father wanted to challenge his son, so he wrote to the university to see if he could participate in a philosophy course for bright children between the age of eight and thirteen.
 They agreed, and Joshua was the youngest student ever accepted.
 He even passed with distinction.

 Named one of the smartest kids in the world, the now 12-years-old is far too academically advanced to attend third grade with his peers and is homeschooled instead.

 So, what does a super scholar study?
 Joshua excels at science, math, history, foreign languages and history.
 He dreams of being a neurosurgeon and is well on his way by practicing gall bladder removals and appendectomy procedures.

 “Since the age of four, I was on my dad’s laptop and it had a body simulator where I would pull out organs.
 I want to save the earth.
 I want to change the world and change peoples ideas to doing the right things about earth.”

-He also plans to be an astronaut and is currently writing a children’s book about Egypt.
+He also plans to be a neurosurgeon and is currently writing a children’s book about Egypt.

 When he isn’t studying and achieving more than many adults, Joshua also serves as the face of the National Autistic Society’s Black and Minority (BME) campaign.
-Diagnosed with high functioning autism himself, Joshua helps to spread the campaign’s mission of highlighting obstacles blacks face when trying to obtain access to necessary autism support and services.
+Diagnosed with high functioning autism, Joshua helps to